-- Ensure that the policy is consistently and fairly applied. - Exercise classroom management that encourages positive behaviour. - Prepare lessons that support all pupils in their learning so that vulnerable pupils do not feel excluded. - Model in their own actions the expectations the school has for pupils. - As class teachers or teaching assistants act in the first instance in dealing with low-level disruptive behaviour and in identifying early causes for concern. - Record consistently and monitor rewards and sanctions on a daily basis highlighting and referring concerns to Senior Staff if needed and reviewing support regularly.

-- Through our approach to Personal Development which covers lessons, assemblies and aspects of enrichment, we encourage the development of social, emotional and behavioural skills and rounded, responsible citizens. - Communicate with parents/carers re concerns and provide advice or support for families.
+- Ensure that the policy is consistently and fairly applied. - Exercise classroom management that encourages positive behaviour. - Prepare lessons that support all pupils in their learning so that vulnerable pupils do not feel excluded. - Model in their own actions the expectations the school has for pupils and communicate the school's expectations, routines, values and standards through teaching behaviour in all interactions with pupils. - As class teachers or teaching assistants act in the first instance in dealing with low-level disruptive behaviour and in identifying early causes for concern. - Record behaviour incidents promptly and consistently and monitor rewards and sanctions daily, highlighting and referring concerns to Senior Staff if needed and reviewing support regularly. - Through our approach to Personal Development which covers lessons, assemblies and aspects of enrichment, we encourage the development of social, emotional and behavioural skills and rounded, responsible citizens. - Communicate with parents/carers re concerns and provide advice or support for families.